JWLorenzo/COS_598_Homework_5/README.md

 # Instructor: Dr. Hutchinson
 # Assignment: Homework 5

+# Quick Start:

+- From the root directory you can run the main.py file.
+This will generate a tilemap image and a dungeon image.

+# Note:

+- Apologies in advance, there are a lot of python files I didn't end up using because I bit off more than I could chew, but I do want to expand further upon this concept after the course finishes, so I left them there.

 # Notes:
 - What do we want to do with the project?
 - Make a game?